Azure/azure-quickstart-templates/201-front-door-standard-premium-app-service-public/README.md

 ## Notes

 - Front Door Standard/Premium is currently in preview.
+- Front Door Standard/Premium is not currently available in the US Government regions.
 - App Service access restrictions rules for service tags and headers are currently in preview.